rmb938/ansible_step-ca/README.md

 If your root Yubikey is corrupted you cannot copy your keys from your backup to another Yubikey due to how they work.
 If you are using a HSM you may be able to clone it.

-You will want to generate a new Root and intermediate then cross-sign the new intermediate with your old Root.
+You will want to generate a new Root and intermediate and cross-sign the new intermediate with your old Root.
 Then deploy the cross-signed intermediate to your PKI infra until you can distribute the new Root public keys to all users.
 Once the new Root is distributed, update your PKI infra to use the non-cross signed intermediate.

 TODO: create guide for cross signing, updating step-ca, ect...